gamesbook/protograf/docs/source/basic_concepts.rst

-settings i.e. if the default page margin, for the A4 page mentioned above, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automtically added onto the supplied values for the position.
+settings i.e. if the default page margin, for the A4 page mentioned above, was 2.5cm (1") then to locate a point at those same distances would mean using an **x position** of 8cm and a **y position** of 12.3cm, as the margin size will be automatically added onto the supplied values for the position.

 .. _command-concept: